monktastic/no-more-contempt/index.md

 If it is really this simple, then why aren't we already doing it?

-Part of us _knows_ that we're not intrinsically better than anyone, but we hide this from ourselves.
-We use malice to keep the "bad people" trapped in delusion, so that we can prove ourselves morally superior.
-Unfortunately, pushing people into the dark is hardly "morally superior," and so we must hide this, too, in an ever-tightening noose of deception that collapses in on itself like a black hole, preventing us from ever suspecting what we're really doing.
-We're in too deep.
+Part of us _knows_ that we're not intrinsically better than anyone — but given how low people can sink, this is painful to admit, so we hide it.
+We use malice to keep people trapped in delusion, so that we can stay safely morally superior.
+Unfortunately, pushing people into the dark is hardly "morally superior," so we must hide this, too, in an ever-tightening noose of deception that collapses in on itself like a black hole, preventing us from ever suspecting what we're really doing.

+Of course, we can't push just _anyone_ into the dark.
+We need plausible deniability...

 ---

 > _And no wonder, for even Satan masquerades as an angel of light._ —2 Corinthians 11:14

 You know the classic image of the angel and devil sitting on our shoulders?
 It's _almost_ accurate, except for two things.
 First, the angel isn't really external to you, but represents your true nature as compassion.
-In a deep sense, it *is* you.
+In a deep sense, it *is* you (as we will discover later).
 The devil is external; a kind of parasite[^intrinsic].
-But it doesn't just whisper obviously-bad ideas in your ear; it pretends to be your inner angel, and alters your very perception so that certain evils appear righteous.
+But it doesn't just whisper obviously-bad ideas in your ear; it alters your very perception and pretends to be your inner angel.

 <p align="center" width="100%">
     <img width="300px" src="img/parasite.png">